 When you scan this with any QR scanner app on your mobile device, you will arrive at a webpage pointing you to the Guidebook app in your devices' app store.

 In this section, we also provide the Guidebook logo for you to use when creating your own promotional materials such as posters or website content.

 - Have a registration desk or info booth?
 Use your booths or kiosks to spread the word about Guidebook, which is FREE for all attendees to download and use.
 This is super effective at getting the word about your guide.
 Guidebook can also send an onsite rep to help.
 Reach out to your account executive if you are interested in on-site support.

 - During a welcome speech, or in presentations, mention that your guide is on Guidebook, and encourage users to create a personal schedule using Guidebook’s My Schedule feature.

 - Encourage speakers or exhibitors to mention or interact with the guide on stage, at their booth, or otherwise.

 - Put a link to your guide or our QR Code on the back of attendee badges.

 - Put inserts into your program book encouraging users to download your guide.

 - Put Guidebook in your program book.
 Just make sure to distinguish it from an advertisement.

-These are just a few ways that you can promote your guide, and hopefully you now feel inspired to maximise the effect of your next one.
+These are just a few ways that you can promote your guide, and hopefully, you now feel inspired to maximize the effect of your next one.